Daniel-Walbolt/vuelidify/README.md

 	A
 >(
 // Specify any parameters you need here.
 This can be configuration (like a max length) or reactive variables.
-): SyncValidator<T, P, V, R, A> // Explicitly type the validator you'll be returning {
+): SyncValidator<T, K, V, R, A> // Explicitly type the validator you'll be returning {
 	// Return a validator function
 	return (
 		// Strongly type the expected params object to have intellisense
-		params: ValidatorParams<T, P, V, A>
+		params: ValidatorParams<T, K, V, A>
 	) => {
 		// you can do whatever you want a normal validator can in here.
 		// Return undefined, an array of validators, or a validation result.